nmfs-ost/FIT-committee/README.md

 ## Quick Guide to admin processes

-This is a quick description of how to onboard and update tools and reporting issues.
-The rest of the readme contains more details about how to onboard and update tools.
+This is a quick description of various admin processes.
+Please open an issue if you would like more detail on any of these or anything is unclear!

 ### Onboard new tools to toolbox
 1. Author submits request to https://github.com/noaa-fisheries-integrated-toolbox/onboard-and-update/issues/new/choose